Indian locomotive class WDM-3D: Sri Lanka

-Ten WDM-3D locomotives were purchased by Sri Lanka Railways in 2012.
+Nine WDM-3D locomotives were purchased by Sri Lanka Railways in 2012.
 They were the longest and most powerful locomotives owned by Sri Lanka Railways at that time.
 They were allocated the M10 class.
 However some specifications are somewhat different for SLR.
 This class was used for the construction work of Talaimannar and Kankasanthurei railway lines.
 After extending the northern line to Jaffna and beyond, M10s were used for passenger services including Yal Devi on the northern line.
 As of August 2020, all units of this class are still in service.